sensein/senselab/src/senselab/audio/tasks/text_to_speech/doc.md

 ## Models

 A variety of models are supported by `senselab` for text-to-speech.

-Several text-to-speech models are currently available through 🤗 Transformers.
-These models can be explored on the [Hugging Face Hub](https://huggingface.co/models?library=transformers&pipeline_tag=text-to-speech&sort=downloads).
-`senselab` also supports Mars5-TTS, which offers text-to-speech with a target voice (and its transcript) in English.

-Notably, each model varies in performance, size, license, language support, and more.
+Each model varies in performance, size, license, language support, and more.
 Performance may also vary depending, among other reasons, on the length of the text or the target speaker (differences in terms of age, dialects, disfluencies).
 It is recommended to review the model card for each model before use and refer to the most recent literature for an informed decision.

+Several text-to-speech models are currently available through `🤗 Transformers`.
+These models can be explored on the [Hugging Face Hub](https://huggingface.co/models?library=transformers&pipeline_tag=text-to-speech&sort=downloads).
+**Note**: Some `Hugging Face` models, despite having the `text-to-speech` label on their model cards, may not work with the text-to-speech pipeline.
+These models are not supported in `senselab`, and identifying them often requires trial and error.

+In addition to the models from `🤗 Transformers`, senselab also supports `Mars5-TTS`, which provides text-to-speech capabilities with a target voice (and its transcript) in English.

-Popular models include:
+Popular/recommended models include:
 - **[Bark](https://huggingface.co/docs/transformers/model_doc/bark)**
   - [small](https://huggingface.co/suno/bark-small)
   - [standard](https://huggingface.co/suno/bark)